 Current guidelines and regulations

-- Cultural and leisure facilities (museums, theaters, concert halls, operas, cinemas, zoos, outdoor pools, gyms and non public sports facilities, amusement parks e.g. Prater,) are open.
+- Cultural and leisure facilities (museums, theaters, concert halls, operas, cinemas, zoos, outdoor pools, gyms and non public sports facilities, amusement parks) are open.
 The access regulation for tested, recovered or vaccinated persons applies, and masks are compulsory in certain areas.

 - Service providers who work close to the body, such as hairdressers and beauty salons, are open.
 Access for tested, recovered and vaccinated persons.
 Masks are not required.

 - Public transport in Vienna is not restricted.
-Masks are compulsory when entering the station buildings of public transport providers and in all public transport vehicles.
+An FFP2 mask must be worn inside the station buildings of public transport providers and on all forms of public transport.
 The subways are running 24 hours a day again on weekends and before public holidays.